-At the request of site stakeholders, Ohio University is collaborating with regional higher education institutions to conduct an inter-institutional pitch competition for college students in counties surrounding the site.
-Collaborators include Ohio University-Chillicothe located in Ross County and Shawnee State University located in Scioto County.
-Students will participate in an academic exercise to innovate business ideas using some (or all) of the resources available at the reservation including land, buildings, personnel and expertise to plan for business opportunities that align with SODI's Integrated Energy System Complex reindustrialization goals.
-Students will be engaged by OU staff and faculty in person and via seminar discussions and periodic pitch reviews.
-Students will gain applied learning related to locally-based economic development opportunities and experience multi-disciplinary, team project approaches to regional economic and enterprise development.
-Relevant life-skill training included the 'Lean Launch' approach to entrepreneurship; regional economic development; general principles of new start-ups including the problem-solution equation, basic market research, high-level financial and strategic planning; and pitching a project before judges.
+At the request of site stakeholders, Ohio University will collaborate with regional higher education institutions to conduct an inter-institutional pitch competition for college students in counties surrounding the site.
+Collaborators include Ohio University-Chillicothe, Shawnee State University, and University of Rio Grande.

+Students will participate in an academic exercise to innovate business ideas using some (or all) of the resources available at the reservation including land, buildings, personnel and expertise.
+Students will be engaged by OU via seminar discussions and periodic pitch reviews through 'GoToMeeting' online sessions.
 Students will engage in an intra-institution round of pitch competitions, and a final round of competition between institutional finalists.
-Dates and locations of pitch competitions to be determined and will occur spring semester of 2018.
+Dates and locations of pitch competitions to be determined and will commence fall semester of 2017.